-Key Stage 2 children wait on the playground before school until just before 9.00 am when they should line up in their classes ready to be collected by their teacher.
+Key Stage 2 children wait on the playground before school and should come into the building between 8.50am and 9.00am.
 At the end of the day, their teacher will bring out the children in KS2 to the playground.

 All Reception and Key Stage 1 children should be brought to school and collected by an adult.
-The KS1 entrance doors open just before 9.00 am so that parents/carers can bring their children into the building and see them safely through the classroom door.
-After 9.05am, parents/carers will need to take children to the main office as the electronic registers will have been completed.
+The KS1 entrance doors open at 8.50am so that parents/carers can bring their children into the building and see them safely through the classroom door.
+After 9.00am, parents/carers will need to take children to the main office as the electronic registers will have been completed.